-Toddler in critical condition after reported dog attack off Hoo Shoo Too Road
+Sheriff: 7-year-old girl dies after dog attack off Hoo Shoo Too Road

 Latest Weather Blog

-Toddler in critical condition after reported dog attack off Hoo Shoo Too Road
+Sheriff: 7-year-old girl dies after dog attack off Hoo Shoo Too Road

-BATON ROUGE - A child was rushed to a hospital in serious condition after being mauled by a dog Friday evening, authorities said.
+BATON ROUGE - A 7-year-old girl has died after being mauled by a dog Friday evening.

-The attack was reported around 5 p.m. on Kendalwood Road, off Hoo Shoo Too Road.
-Sources said the victim is about 3 years old.
+According to the East Baton Rouge Parish Sheriff's Office, deputies were called around 6:35 p.m. on Kendalwood Road, off Hoo Shoo Too Road, to assist EMS and the St. George Fire Department at the scene.

-Animal control has reportedly captured one dog at the scene but is still searching the area for a second one tied to the attack.
+The child was rushed to the hospital in critical condition, where she later died from her injuries, deputies say.

 Trending News